AICE RECOGNITION IN THE USA

 AICE Diploma

-The AICE Diploma requires passing exams in at least six courses(credits).Each Cambridge AS Level Exam counts as one full credit.
+The AICE Diploma requires passing exams in at least seven courses(credits).Each Cambridge AS Level Exam counts as one full credit.

-Students must pass at least one exam in each of the three subject areas (Mathematics & Science, Languages and Arts & Humanities) and an additional three examinations in any area.
+Students must pass at least one exam in each of the three subject areas (Mathematics & Science, Languages and Arts & Humanities) and an additional three examinations in any area plus Global Perspectives.

-There are three (3) different levels of AICE Diplomas based upon the final marks earned on the examinations for the six (6) courses taken towards the Diploma option.
+There are three (3) different levels of AICE Diplomas based upon the final marks earned on the examinations for the seven (7) courses taken towards the Diploma option.
 Performance on each examination earns the student points towards the AICE Diploma.

 For more information, click here.